gtdevice/langHub-backend/docs.md

 2. The user starts a dialog with an AI coach about the selected article.
 3. The AI coach provides corrections, explanations, and follow-up questions to guide the user's learning.

+## Important conciderations

+the project is an indie prodject with 1 developer.
+Project must be super simple. less code is better.
+No need in any enterprize solutions.

 ## Features

 - **User Authentication:** Secure user management with Supabase.